rochacbruno/flask-powered/README.md

 Some from https://stackshare.io/flask and some sent as PRs or suggested on [twitter](https://twitter.com/rochacbruno/status/983354844105887745) by people working on that companies. if you want to add or remove some company from the list please send a PR.

+# Other Resources

+For a curated list of awesome Flask resources and plugins https://github.com/humiaozuzu/awesome-flask